 The brain uses glucose continuously; honey provides a gentle, easily accessible source before sleep.

-Benefits of Saffron at Bedtime
+Benefits of Saffron Milk

 Mood and relaxation support